AlexisAndradeDev/CommandsGPT/README.md

 Add the ***essential commands*** to your commands dictionaries.
 * These are the default commands that implement core logic to the model's thinking, like an IF command.
-* If you already defined your own core logic commands (IF command, THINK command, etc.), then you are free not to use them.
+* If you already defined your own core logic commands (IF command, THINK command, CALCULATE command, etc.), then you are free not to use them.

 ```python
 from commands_gpt.commands.commands_funcs import add_essential_commands